thoughtbot/superglue/docs/traversal-guide.md

-# Template querying
+# Digging

 Superglue's thunks work hand-in-hand with [PropsTemplate] to query your JSON template for nodes.
 This guide helps you understand how the tools work with each other.

 ## The props_at param
-The `props_at` param is a keypath to nodes in your tree and is used exclusively with the `remote` thunk.
+The `props_at` param is a keypath to nodes in your tree and is used almost exclusively with the `remote` thunk.
 On the PropsTemplate side, we pass that param over to an internal node in order to walk your templates.

+?> `props_at` can be used with `data-sg-visit`, but only combined with `data-sg-placeholder` to [build placeholders].

+[build placeholders]: ./navigation.md#placeholders

 For example, with a template below.